 Does my body need fats?
 Yes!
 Dietary fats help support cell growth and give your body fuel.
 They also do cool things like help protect your organs and regulate your body temperature.
 They even help your body absorb some nutrients and produce vita hormones.
 Every human body needs fat.

 Are there different kinds of fats?
 There are FOUR major types of dietary fats in our food supply.
 They include: saturated fats, trans fats, monounsaturated fats and polyunsaturated fats.
-Each of these fats have different physical properties and chemical structures.
+Each of these fats have different physical properties, effects in the body and chemical structures.

 Do all fats have the same number of calories?
 Every gram of fat contains 9 calories, regardless of the fat type.
-Proteins and carbohydrates provide 4 calories per gram, which is why so often fats are more energy-dense and help the body feel fuller, longer.
+Proteins and carbohydrates provide 4 calories per gram, which is why so often fats are more energy-dense.

-Fat unfortunately is often combined with unhealthy ingredients in processed foods that content added sugars and low nutrients.
-Baked goods, crackers, and processed snack foods are all examples of foods that often lead to our country’s obesity epidemic.
+When is fat bad?
+Fat unfortunately is often combined with unhealthy ingredients in processed foods that contain added sugars and low nutrients.
+Baked goods, chips, candy, soda, and processed snack foods are all examples of foods that often lead to our country’s obesity epidemic.
 The saturated fat in these products is not always the problem, it’s the combination of sugar and fat that may be unhealthy in terms of general nutrient content.

-Improve numerous heart disease risk factors.
+- Improve numerous heart disease risk factors.

-Reduce the chronic inflammation that often leads to heart disease, cancer, and other various diseases.
+- Reduce the chronic inflammation that often leads to heart disease, cancer, and other various diseases.

 - Can help keep skin cells healthy and reduce premature aging of the skin.
 It may also help protect the skin from sun damage.

 MCTs can be converted into ketones, which are produced from the breakdown of fat when carb intake is low.
 If you’re following a ketogenic diet, which is very low in carbs yet high in fat, then taking MCT oil can help you stay in the fat-burning state known as ketosis.
 SuperFat is a great way to help you stay on track when following a Keto Diet.MCT oil can help optimize the growth of good bacteria and support the gut lining, which could also positively influence your weight.

 MCTs are quickly metabolized into ketones, shuttling energy to your body.
 Clean, fast-acting energy source for the body and brain, and supports:

-Sustained energy levels, without crashes
+- Sustained energy levels, without crashes

-Cognition and mental clarity
+- Cognition and mental clarity

-Proper metabolic function
+- Proper metabolic function